taustation-fan/taustation-fan.github.io/README.md

 * consuming a [ration](#rations) of your own [tier](#tier) or above
 * leveling up

+Consuming *stims* and drinking at the bar can also instantaneously increase a stat a bit, though at the price of raised toxin levels (for stims), or at consuming Focus and risk of injury (drinks at the bar).
+Both are usually not worth the risks and downsides.

 The following recovery rates have been compiled by mostly [Shadow and Dotsent](https://alpha.taustation.space/forum/discussions/topic/197-04-88-143-please-use-this-thread/post/197-53-01-501-stat-recovery):

 |Booster                               | Focus/%   | Stats/% | Measured   |